A guide to reviewing a book

 Tweet review

-Try writing a review of the book you're reading at the moment that fits into 140 characters (three sentences or so), so that it could be used on Twitter.
+Try writing a review of the book you're reading at the moment that fits into 240 characters - three sentences or so - so that it could be used on X, formerly Twitter.

 "Read of the week" poster

-Make a poster reviewing your book – you could even draw a few pictures of scenes from the book and include a headline for your review.
+Make a poster reviewing your book – you could even draw pictures of scenes from the book.
+Be sure to include a headline for your review!